wmanor/Plant-Robots/README.md

 # Plant Watering Robot

 Automatic house plant watering system using a PIC24 microcontroller.

-## Overview
-Built a soil moisture monitoring and automated watering device.
-The system continuously measures soil moisture using a resistive sensor and ADC, displays readings and status on an LCD screen, and activates a solenoid valve (via relay) when the soil is too dry.
+The system continuously measures soil moisture using a resistive sensor stuck in the dirt, displays status on an LCD screen, and activates a solenoid valve (via relay) when the soil has been too dry beyond the user's threshold of time.

 ### Key Features
 - Real-time moisture percentage calculation with averaging filter